salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-attributes.md

 #### Removing an attribute

 Attributes cannot be removed from the Contact record.
-However, they can be set back to blank.
-Call removeAttribute to remove the value for the named Contact record attribute.
+However, you can stop sending the attribute with each registration call.
+To stop sending the attribute to the SFMC, call removeAttribute.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/8378b45a6ce0a971f12b.js"></script>